sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 ## Start-Up Instructions

 1. If it is not done already, power up your Skytap environment.
 It could take about 5 minutes for all nodes to start up.
 The Master Node typically takes the longest to start, so if you can see, from the Skytap UI, the login prompt on the Master Node, then you can start to use the environment.

-7. Use the Skytap UI (or SSH) to start a session on the Master Node.
-You will be signed on as `student`.
-1. Change to using root by executing `su - root`.
-1. In the home directory of root there is a script called `icpStopStart.sh`.
-Run this script by executing `./icpStopStart.sh start`.
-Note that it takes around 30 minutes for the ICP Services to come up completely.

-  > From Hugh: do we need to get them to sign on to Master Node and run `./icpStopStart` ???
-If not, then we should replace the above three  steps with the following one.

 1. The ICP infrastructure and all of the ICP4I components are configured to start when the environment starts.
 It typically takes around 30 minutes for all the components to be ready.
 8. You can tell if the ICP infrastructure is ready by going to the ICM Main Portal thus:
 	- On the Developer Image, start a Firefox browser, and navigate to the  ICP Main Portal at `https://mycluster.icp:8443`.
 If you can log in using the credentials `admin/admin` and see the ICP Dashboard, then the ICP infrastructure is ready.
 1. You can also tell if the ICP infrastructure is ready by trying to log into it from a command line, thus: